Adrian-Gilau/EnverSoftExerciseOne/README.md

-# ConsoleApplication1 - List Comparison using C#
+# EnverSoftExerciseOne - List Comparison using C#

 ## 📌 Overview
 This project demonstrates different approaches to comparing two integer arrays in C#.
 The goal is to identify: